department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 #### Can you help me get to and from appointments?

 Yes, we may be able to help you get to and from appointments in certain cases.
-Or, we may pay you back for the cost of transportation if you qualify for help.
-[Learn more about VA transportation services](https://www.va.gov/healthbenefits/vtp/).
+Or, we may pay you back for the cost of transportation if you qualify for help. <a href="https://www.va.gov/healthbenefits/vtp/"><span class="usa-sr-only">This will open a new website.</span>Learn more about VA transportation services</a>.

 <br>